vudangRVC/rz-build-scripts-sst/ubuntu-lxde/README.md

 **Audacity**
 - Powerful audio editing software for recording and editing sound files.

+**CSI (Camera Serial Interface)**
+- High-speed interface for connecting cameras to devices, enabling the capture of high-quality video and images.

 **VLC Media Player**
 - Versatile media player capable of playing a wide range of audio and video formats.